 Celebrate the culture of Brazil with food stands, free shows and crafts in New York’s own Little Brazil.
 FREE (food and items for purchase).

-Monday, September 3
+Monday, September 2

 Free Bike Rental – Governors Island

-More NYC events can be found in our Event Calendar.
+Don't forget: There's even more fun to be found in our Event Calendar.